Register of New Zealand

 Came home on furlough early 1957;

-Resigned from 30 Sept 1957 to be near her parents, & withdrew.
+Resigned from 30 September 1957 to be near her parents, and withdrew.

 Sister of Rev T.D.
 Morrison.

-Died 20th September 2008 at Vickery Court Rest Home, Invercargill
+Died 20th September 2008 at Vickery Court Rest Home, Invercargill, buried at Wallacetown Cemetery

 MORRISON, Miss Jennifer